-For so many people, much of their time is spent doing something that takes away much of their joy and happiness—working in a corporate office, stressing over deadlines, and spending time around negative people.
+For so many people, much of their time is spent doing something that takes away much of their joy and happiness—working in a corporate office, stressing over deadlines, and spending time with negative people.
 And then there are people struggling to pay off debt, worrying about their finances, and stuck in a relationship that has gone sour.
-When everything starts to pile up, it can seem like you have no where out and nothing to look forward to.
+When everything starts to pile up, it can seem like you have nowhere out and nothing to look forward to.
 This feeling can show up in the form of depression, anxiety, and even negative self-talk.

 People who constantly stress can spend much of their time thinking about what happened and what could possibly happen.
-Obviously, this constant thinking and worrying is not good for their mental and physical well-being.
+Obviously, this constant thinking and worrying are not good for their mental and physical well-being.
 Not only can it put a strain on a person’s overall health, but it can also prevent the person from doing what they love to do.

 If you are someone who is struggling to manage your stress then blogging can help you find some peace of mind.

 I encourage you to get all of that creative energy out!

 1. Let your tribe get a feel of your personality.